Uncle-Sam-Mako/PlumPlay/README.md

-# Plum-Play
+# PlumPlay
-Plum Play is  a media player developed with React
+PlumPlay is  a media player developed with React